Surabaya bombings: Pekanbaru sword attack

 On 16 May 2018, a group of men attacked the Riau Regional Police headquarters in Pekanbaru, Riau.
 The attack started when a white Toyota Avanza rammed into the police station and struck people and vehicles, including two journalists from tvOne and MNCTV.
 Police said masked men carrying katanas attacked and hacked several people in the station.
 All but one of the attackers were shot dead.
 One police officer was killed.
 Two police officers and two journalists were injured.
 In the immediate aftermath of the attack, the street where the police HQ located was closed.
 Bomb disposal unit was called to the area as "cables and stuffs" were found inside the Avanza.

-One of the attacker who escaped from the site was arrested by the police.
-The four died attackers were identified as Mursalim, Suwardi, Adi Sufiyan, and Daud.
+One of the attackers who escaped from the site was arrested by the police.
+The four dead attackers were identified as Mursalim, Suwardi, Adi Sufiyan, and Daud.
 All of them were residents of Dumai.
 Hours after the attack, raids were carried out across Dumai, which was located around 178 km north of the capital of Pekanbaru.
 Airguns and "electronics" were recovered from the sites.
 They added that the attackers were members of the Islamic State of Indonesia, which affiliates with the Dumai branch of ISIL.

 Chief of the Indonesian National Police Tito Karnavian stated that there were indications that the attack in Pekanbaru were linked with the Surabaya attacks, later added that the Pekanbaru attack might have been funded by the Surabaya cell.